Cristina Vee: Anime

 In 2011, she voiced the shy bassist Mio Akiyama in the school music comedy K-On! and Nagisa Saitō in the comedy Squid Girl.
 That year, she starred in the anime feature film Tekken: Blood Vengeance as Alisa Bosconovitch, attending American anime conventions with the Japanese writer Dai Satō to promote the film.
 In 2012, she voiced Homura Akemi in Puella Magi Madoka Magica.
 In 2013, she voiced Princess Yo in Nura: Rise of the Yokai Clan and Red Hood in the Ikki Tousen series.
 In 2014, she voiced Morgiana in Magi: The Labyrinth of Magic and the Honoka sisters in Knights of Sidonia.
 She was chosen to voice Sailor Mars in Viz's re-dub of Sailor Moon and the new Sailor Moon Crystal series.
 Vee described her voicing of Rei as different in Crystal because her character is more serious and regal compared to her character in the original series.

 In 2015, she voiced Noel Vermillion in BlazBlue Alter Memory, Compa in Hyperdimension Neptunia: The Animation, and Hawk in The Seven Deadly Sins, the last of which was released as a Netflix original series.
 In 2016, she provided the voice of Killua Zoldyck in the Viz Media English dub of the 2011 anime adaptation of Hunter × Hunter.
 In 2021, she voiced Vivy in the Bang Zoom!
 Entertainment English dub of the original anime series Vivy: Fluorite Eye's Song.
-In 2025, she voiced Stocking in the second season of Panty & Stocking with Garterbelt.
+In 2025, she voiced Stocking in the Pixelogic Media dub of Panty & Stocking with Garterbelt, replacing Monica Rial from the Funimation dub.

 Animation projects

 Vee has been involved in several animation projects.
 In March 2012, she started a Kickstarter crowdfunding campaign to produce an animated music video in conjunction with Cybergraphix Animation and Studio APPP.
 The main character of the video, "Cristina Veecaloid", was designed by Skullgirls creative director Alex Ahad, Her character was later named Milky and was made into an iOS game called Veecaloid Pop released in 2015.
 In 2012, Vee was involved in voice casting and directing the Skullgirls video game and web series.
 The game was nominated at the 40th Annie Awards.
 In 2015, Vee began voicing Marinette Dupain-Cheng/Ladybug in the English dub of the animated series Miraculous: Tales of Ladybug & Cat Noir.
-The show premiered on Nickelodeon in December 2015, and has aired five seasons and 3 specials on Netflix and now Disney+ and Disney Channel.
+The show premiered on Nickelodeon in December 2015, and has aired six seasons and five specials on Netflix and now Disney+ and Disney Channel.
 Executive producer Jared Wolfsen said that Vee and the other English dub voice actors brought a lot of energy to their characters, and that Vee herself is just like Ladybug – sweet and kind, and so fun to watch.
 In 2021 and 2024, Vee voiced Verosika Mayday in the animated web series Helluva Boss, starring in the episodes "Spring Broken", "Ozzie's" and "Apology Tour".

 In June 2023, it was announced that she would voice Tere and Toñita in the animated series Primos, which premiered in July 2024 on Disney Channel.